kelu124/echomods/include/AddMyLogs.md

 _“We do not grow absolutely, chronologically.
 We grow sometimes in one dimension, and not in another; unevenly.
 We grow partially.
 We are relative.
 We are mature in one realm, childish in another.
 The past, present, and future mingle and pull us backward, forward, or fix us in the present.
 We are made up of layers, cells, constellations.”_

 * Presentation to [ESPGG](https://twitter.com/ESPGG/status/819967641607606272), participated to.
-* Proposing echOpen to be joined by WU
 * Hardware:
     * went to solder some stuff at HD
     * UltrasHound -- moving forward